 on

-(Requires Workerman version>=3.3.0)
+(Requires Workerman version >= 3.3.0)

 void \Channel\Client::on(string $event_name, callback $callback_function)

-Parameters of the Callback Function
+Callback Function Parameters

 $event_name